raffaelladevita/clas12-timeline/README.md

         * if there are any significant 'jumps' in the N/F value, the cut lines may be appear to be too wide: this indicates an epoch boundary line needs to be drawn at the step in N/F
+    * Several other timelines are generated as well, such as standard deviation of the number of electrons